 LISC’s financial stability programs connect low- to moderate- income families with the financial and labor market mainstream.
 We offer employment and career services, financial coaching and education and low-cost financial products that build credit, savings and assets.

 Our financial stability initiatives include a national network of nearly 90 Financial Opportunity Centers; occupational skills training and Bridges to Career Opportunities programs; and credit-building products like Twin Accounts.

 LISC is also committed to helping our colleagues in the field of financial stability.
-We offer advocacy and technical assistance to organizations across the country, as with our online Integrated Service Delivery portal, and we facilitate annual grants from the federal Social Innovation Fund for community groups to get their own Financial Opportunity Centers up and running.
+We offer advocacy and technical assistance to organizations across the country and we facilitate annual grants from the federal Social Innovation Fund for community groups to get their own Financial Opportunity Centers up and running.

 An online resource center for practioners working to bring financial stability to clients in need.